believeinlain/rust-hello-world/README.md

 It seems like `Cargo.toml` is similar to a header file, where it specifies dependencies, and `Cargo.lock` is more like `package-lock.json` for Node.js projects.
 The reason we don't want `Cargo.lock` for libraries is that users of the library won't be interested in the particular versions of dependencies used to build it - in fact, a program that uses a library will likely have different versions of those same dependencies itself, so the versions would likely conflict.
 Libraries have something called `SemVer` which dictates compatibility.

 See [here](https://doc.rust-lang.org/cargo/reference/manifest.html) for a detailed look at `Cargo.toml` fields for specifying package information.

+Added a debug configuration to `.vscode/launch.json` and debugging works very well inside VSCode.